cmkobel/cmkobel.github.io/_pages/about.md

 ---

 Carl M. Kobel is a bioinformatician and a PhD candidate in the MEMO group at NMBU, Norway.
 Carl’s perspective is that microbiomes are largely undervalued and that we should better understand the minute interactions within them.
 Carl adopts a big data inspired approach, enjoys tinkering with hardware, and building parallelizable bioinformatics pipelines to gain insights into large microbiome datasets.

 ## First-author publications

-These are Carl's only first-authored papers.
-Thankfully they're open access.

   - Application note: (Manuscript in prep.)
   - Holo-omics review: (Manuscript in prep.)